The-Cooper-Union-CS102/Course-Overview/syllabus.md

 must cite it with a comment.
 If you do not cite it, you will receive zero credit for that assignment.
 You should never copy another student's code directly.
-You may ask for advice or single-line snippets but if I find that significant portions of your assignment have been copy pasted (trust me, renaming the variables does not hide it) from another student, you will receive a zero.
+You may ask for advice or single-line snippets but if I find that significant portions of your assignment have been copied from another student, you will receive a zero, and I will be obligated to report it.